Tigers vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Detroit Tigers and Jake Rogers take the field in the second game of a three-game series against Ketel Marte and the Arizona Diamondbacks, on Saturday at Comerica Park.
+Zac Gallen starts for the Arizona Diamondbacks on Sunday at Comerica Park against Spencer Torkelson and the Detroit Tigers.
+First pitch is at 11:35 AM ET for the final game of a three-game series.

-The Tigers are +110 moneyline underdogs in this matchup against the Diamondbacks (-135).
-A 9-run over/under is set for this matchup.
+The Tigers have been listed as +180 moneyline underdogs in this matchup against the Diamondbacks (-225).
+The game's over/under is set at 8 runs.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.